* Translated by AI

 Starnews

-A humiliating World Cup exit for South Korea's football team; the squad is set to enter South Korea... the team has also departed from Guadalajara [World Cup On-Site Issues]
+A humiliating World Cup exit for South Korea, set to return home...
+The national team has also departed Guadalajara [World Cup On-Site Issues]

 Park Geondo